Zitzeronion/Swalbe.jl/paper/paper.md

 # Workflow

 The usage of `Swalbe.jl` is best show given a simple physical example.
-A long studied problem is the coalescence of two sessile droplets [@eggers1999coalescence; @PhysRevLett.111.144502].
+A long studied problem is the coalescence of two sessile droplets [@eggers1999coalescence; @PhysRevLett.111.144502; @PhysRevLett.109.184502; @PhysRevLett.95.164503].
-Assuming radial symmetry we use only one horizontal dimension.
+Assuming radial symmetry the problem can be studied using the one dimensional thin film equation.

+The workflow is then as follows:
+The easiest approach is to write a function that contains the fluid dynamic solver with the addition of the performed measurements.

 # Acknowledgements